stmilab/ArterialNet/README.md

 ## Description

 ArterialNet is a pre-training framework that can be paired with any deep learning sequence-to-sequence model for arterial blood pressure (ABP) reconstruction.
 Here we demonstrate the effectiveness of ArterialNet by pairing it with two different backbone architectures: U-Net and Transformer.
 We evaluated ArterialNet on the MIMIC III Waveform Dataset and showed improved performance on both U-Net and Transformer backbones.
-Please refer to our BHI submission {add link} for full details.
+Please refer to our BHI [paper](https://doi.org/10.1109/BHI58575.2023.10313518) for full details.

 ## Prerequisites